Gluten-Free Zucchini Bread (Grain-Free)

 - ½ cup olive oil

-- 1 cup coconut sugar or regular sugar
+- 1 cup coconut sugar or granulated sugar

 - 1 cup grated zucchini (slightly more if your zucchini isn’t moist)